 There is an AC (All Clear) button inside but operating it has little effect.
 This is something I have noticed before when I have changed the battery but I have usually got it to reset.
 This time it is proving really awkward and I feel it is time to change it for a new one.

 This is the second model I had.
 The first had a real bulb in it to light it up. and was bought right back in the 1970’s and lasted until I got the second model.
 The second model had an electroluminescent back-light that glowed green.

-So far I am happy with it although the amber coloured LED back-light which emanates from the bottom left corner is reminiscent of the old pea grain bulb that I had in my very first Databank watch.
-The electroluminescent type in the second model gave a very even green glow.
+So far I am happy with it although it has an amber coloured LED back-light.
+This emanates from the bottom left corner.
+It’s reminiscent of the old pea grain filament bulb that I had in my very first Databank watch.

-This post contains instructions on how to avoid spilling juice from cartons or a Tetra Pak®, with a rectangular cross-section, while opening or lifting them.
+This post contains instructions on how to avoid spilling juice from cartons or Tetra Paks®, with a rectangular cross-section, while opening or lifting them.
 It’s quite natural to grip cartons by the easiest method (the broad sides) while opening them, or lifting them when they’re still full, causing the contents to pour or squirt out inadvertently.
 Cartons with a square cross section are indifferent to the sides that are gripped when lifting or pouring.

 You go to the refrigerator and take out a new cool carton of juice.
 You hold it firmly and take off the seal and juice spurts out at you and runs down the side of the carton, or you pick it up after removing the seal and juice pours out as you grip it.
 Before you’ve got it in a glass you’re in a mess.
 This is usually caused by the way you grip the carton.

 This post gives a detailed description, with photos and reference to a Parts Diagram, of how to replace a Dyson Slim DC18 Undercarriage.
 The Undercarriage would require changing if part of it broke since parts cannot be obtained individually.
 I changed mine when the Air Input Changeover Valve Actuator broke.

 “Since I first published this article, in February 2013, I have had plenty of feedback from readers and I have gleaned information from statistical data which has encouraged me to improve it.
-So if you came here soon after I published it you should find better information now.” — Helpful Colin
+So if you came here soon after I published it you should find better information now.
+You will also find some photos of repairs carried out by readers of this post in Step 10.” — Helpful Colin